Estimating the Impact of Weather on Agriculture: Data

 Last, we consider data products produced primarily from gauge data, using only spatial interpolation techniques to produce a continuous surface from observed measurements.
 The NOAA Climate Prediction Center (CPC) Unified Gauge-Based Analysis of Daily Precipitation and Temperature data sets were created using all information sources available at CPC, GTS daily reports and CPC special collections \citep{CPC}.
 Extensive pre-processing and cleaning of gauge data includes comparison with contemporaneous data from satellite and other sources.
 Precipitation data are gridded at $0.5^{\circ}$ resolution using an Optimal Interpolation (OI) technique, which accounts for orographic effects.
 The global temperature data set is gridded at the same resolution using the Shepard Algorithm.
+A series of papers use CPC data, including \cite{TennantGilmore20} and \cite{WilliamsTravis19}.